tlug/lists.tlug.jp-scrape/README.md

 ### Bugs and Issues

-Files such as `lists.tlug.jp/ML.1` appear which are exact copies of `lists.tlug.jp/ML/index.html`.
+Files not on the actual site like `lists.tlug.jp/ML.1` are created by wget; they are exact copies of `lists.tlug.jp/ML/index.html`.
 This may be related to `/` and `/index.html` serving the same thing, though `wget` does understand this (see the `--default-page` option).

+These are currently removed by the `Scrape` script when it exits, whether or not `wget` completed successfully.